bulkamaurycy/bulka_quests/README.md

 ## Functions

-- `AddQuest(label, icon)` – adds a new quest with an icon from Font Awesome
+- `AddQuest(label, icon)` – adds a new quest with an icon from Font Awesome and returns the quest ID.
 - `RemoveQuest(id)` – removes a quest by ID
 - `CompleteQuest(id)` – completes a quest by ID